swstack/msse-5831-embedded-systems/lab2/README.md

 * At what frequency of the PWM signal do you start to notice the “off” and “on” portions of the wave?

-> TODO
+> Somewhere around around 10 to 20hz.

 ## Implement the controller to maintain position.

 Use the information from the first exercises to set the frequency of the controller.

+> At its fastest under no load, the motor will go about 150 RPMs (28 encoder ticks every 5ms).
+We will start with a control loop frequency of 1KHz (1ms)

 It might be useful to do the following to tune your gains.

 * Use only P. Start with a very low gain so that the motor runs very slowly and takes its time getting to the set position.
 * Increase the gain to get a fast response (i.e. get to your set point quickly).
 Then increase it a little more to oscillate.